 In effect, the taxable student loan forgiveness substitutes a smaller tax debt for the student loan debt.
 There are several options for dealing with the tax debt.

-- The final option, other than paying off the tax bill in full, is to seek a payment plan of up to six years by filing IRS Form 9465 or using the Online Payment Agreement Tool.
+• Besides paying off the tax bill in full, the final option is to seek a payment plan of up to six years by filing IRS Form 9465 or using the Online Payment Agreement Tool.
 The IRS charges interest on the payment plans.
 The borrower may be required to sign up for auto-debit if the tax debt is $25,000 or more.

 See also: Common Mistakes Involving Income-Driven Repayment Plans